 Recently, as part of an exchange agreement with the Government, the acquisition of a plot of land at No. 3 Sassoon Road will provide an opportunity for the University to re-shuffle the facilities along Sassoon Road and better organize the “medical” campus along both sides of Sassoon Road for the next decade.
 This will involve the relocation of various departments under the Faculty of Medicine at present stationed at various University buildings on both sides of the Sassoon Road, then the redevelopment of some of the buildings for the strategic development of the Sassoon Road Campus in the long run.

-Sports facilities are provided at Flora Ho and Lindsay Ride Sports Centres, mainly indoors, at Pokfulam Road, with the University's major sports fields being located in the Stanley Ho Sports Centre at Sha Wan Drive, Sandy Bay area with provision for athletics, softball, soccer and hockey etc.
+Sports facilities are provided at Flora Ho Sports Centre, mainly indoors, at Pokfulam Road, with the University's major sports fields being located in the Stanley Ho Sports Centre at Sha Wan Drive, Sandy Bay area with provision for athletics, softball, soccer and hockey etc.

 The demands on all the sports facilities have increased following the expansion of the staff and students resulting from the introduction of the 4-year curriculum.
 To address the problem, both short term and medium term improvement measures have been planned, including the upgrading of Pitch 4 at Stanley Ho Sports Centre for a wider range of sports and extended hours of usage, as well as additional changing facilities to serve increased number of users.
 More long term improvement measures are being explored to develop an overarching strategy for sports facilities.